mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

     = post.content
 {% endhighlight %}

 Time to kick things off, we need to open terminal and install a few things.
 If you're not comfortable on the commandline I'd suggest you read up on basics.
 You should still be able to follow along, but if your goal is to be a developer you should really have a basic understanding.
-If you have a few hours and about $24, a great resource is the "Meet the Command Line" videos over at http://peepcode.com
+If you have a few hours and about $24, a great resource is the "Meet the Command Line" videos over at <a href="http://peepcode.com/" target="_blank" title="PeepCode">PeepCode</a>.

     https://peepcode.com/products/meet-the-command-line
     https://peepcode.com/products/advanced-command-line